TuanAnh-Pham/ExtractiveTextSum-VN-Flaskapp/README.md

 This project is open-sourced under the MIT License.
 Feel free to use and modify for research or personal projects.

+## References 👏🏻
+The pre-trained model is from Xuan-Son Vu project: https://github.com/sonvx/word2vecVN
 ---

 ## 🙌 Acknowledgements